Shortcut: download the latest Geant4 virtual machine files here.

 - Make sure to use the latest version of the virtualization software.

 - Under Windows, you may encounter problems if the disks (internal & external hard drives, USB keys...) where you uncompress your files have been formatted in the FAT32 format.
-Use NTFS formatted disks only (same remark for USB keys - see for eg this link for Windows or this link for Mac).
+Use NTFS formatted disks only (same remark for USB keys - see for e.g. this link for Mac).

 - If you do not have network access on your virtual machine, you may try to remove as root the following file /etc/udev/rules.d/70-persistent-net.rules and reboot your machine.